LaravelDaily/course-react-parking/docs/Lesson 6 - Register implementation.md

 export default App
 ```

-2. Now to make requests from our register form we need to install the Axios library.
+2. Now to make requests from our registration form we need to install the Axios library.
 Run this command in your shell.

 ```shell
 npm install axios --save
 ```

-Then we need to import and configure Axios in `src/main.jsx` file.
+Then we need to import and configure Axios in the `src/main.jsx` file.

 ```jsx
 import axios from "axios";